bikematrix/documentation/docs/overview.md

 # Overview

-This documentation is designed to allow you to quickly understand and integrate Bike Matrix into your offering.
+This documentation is designed to allow you to quickly understand and integrate Bike Matrix into your ecommerce website, dealer portal, workshop software or any other system that needs bike part compatibility checks.

 Please [contact us](https://www.bikematrix.io/contact) with any feedback or questions you may have.

 ### How Bike Matrix works?

-We provide an API which checks if a product SKU is compatible with a bike.
-The bike is defined by a unique Bike Matrix key, therefore before checking SKU compatibility a bike selection process would have to take place.
+Bike Matrix has a large database of bikes and products, and algorithms to determine which parts are compatible with a chosen bike based on detailed attributes of the bike and of the product.
+We provide an API which gives the ability to check if a product (based on SKU EAN/UPC or Manufacturer Part Number) is compatible with a specific bike.
+Each bike in our database has a unique Bike Matrix ID, therefore before checking SKU compatibility a bike selection process needs to take place.

-We have created an SDK with web components for customers to use, allowing fast and simple integration.
-These web components allow for bike selection, saving the bike in session storage, which is then used by other components for running compatibility checks on the SKUs for that web page.
+For fast and simple integration of our solution into your software we have created a Software Development Kit (SDK) with a number of pre-built Web Components for customers to use.
+These Web Components provide the ability for the user to select a bike (with the Bike Matrix ID being saved into session storage), which is then used by other Web Components for running compatibility checks on the Products available on your website.

 ### How to integrate Bike Matrix?